canonical/checkbox/checkbox-ng/docs/dev/resources.rst

     all(package.name != 'ubuntu-desktop')

-Resources in CheckBox
+Resources in Checkbox
 =====================

-The following chapters explain how resources originally worked in :term:`CheckBox`.
-Only notable differences from :term:`PlainBox` implementation are listed.
+The following chapters explain how resources originally worked in :term:`Checkbox`.
+Only notable differences from :term:`Plainbox` implementation are listed.